 So, while it’s not the only deciding factor, chess can be a major factor in developing your intelligence if played from an early age, which can improve IQ scores dramatically.

-Chess Helps with Visual Perspective Taking Development
+Chess Helps with Visual Perspective-Taking Development

-In another NLM study from 2019, researchers were able to determine a huge link between chess playing, especially in youth, and the development of visual perspective taking, or VPT, skills.
+In another NLM study from 2019, researchers were able to determine a huge link between chess-playing, especially in youth, and the development of visual perspective-taking, or VPT, skills.
 This means that regular chess players are able to see the world from another person’s point of view more often and more accurately than non-players.

 An increase in VPT skills can increase spatial awareness and understanding, as players often have to guess their opponents’ moves before they’re made.
-Playing chess can help reduce biases about the similarity of one’s own situation to others, which can lead to an increase in empathy and better understanding of other people’s lives.
+Playing chess can help reduce biases about the similarity of one’s own situation to others, which can lead to an increase in empathy and a better understanding of other people’s lives.

-A different 2019 study found that the use of chess skills aided with the development of VPT skills, this time focusing on very young children.
+A different 2019 study found that the use of chess skills aided the development of VPT skills, this time focusing on very young children.
 The researchers found that children who played or watched chess matches were better able to complete a simple turtle task than those who hadn’t.